 The untitled March 25, 2016, report on the incident was written by five professors: two psychologists, a geologist, a chemist, and a chemical engineer.
 The last, Denis Wirtz, is the vice provost for research at Johns Hopkins, while the rest are current or emeritus Maryland faculty.

 Their report claims to offer “a detailed sequence of events beginning with the development of the proposal and ending with the release of the study results to the press.”
-In fact, it obscures the identity of the individuals and offices responsible for the press release behind the passive voice:

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.